fresheneesz/quantificationOfConsensusProtocolSecurity/readme.md

 Minting probability: *proportional to amount of staked coins*.

-Estimated Security: 4.2%
+Estimated Base Security: 4.2%

 [Casper](https://github.com/ethereum/research/blob/master/papers/casper-basics/casper_basics.pdf) (see also [the full protocol](https://github.com/ethereum/research/blob/master/papers/CasperTFG/CasperTFG.pdf) and [the rest of the papers](https://github.com/ethereum/research/tree/master/papers)) is a proof-of-stake protocol where a quorum of stakers (the "validator set") votes on which blocks (or "epochs" of blocks) to confirm.
 The quorum passes its power onto a new quorum each epoch using randomness created in a distributed manner by all the current quorum stakeholders.
 Casper also requires a separate mechanism to propose blocks to the quorum.
 Ethereum will do this using the usual Proof-of-Work, but the Casper paper claims it can be done using round robin proposals by stakers (perhaps the quorum stakers).

 Since stakers can't use their coins, it is impossible for everyone to participate in Casper minting.
 In Casper you need to take manual action to stake or unstake your coins.
 While this could theoretically be as easy as transferring money from a savings to a checking account (and then waiting weeks for the transition to happen), the extra complication there will definitely deter some people from participating or would at minimum prevent willing participants from participating with all their coins.
 In practice will likely mean that only a small fraction of people will bother to actively participate.
-Since the security of Casper is highly dependant on the fraction of coin owners that actively participate in minting, this barrier should be considered a significant downside to the protocol.
+Since the security of Casper is highly dependent on the fraction of coin owners that actively participate in minting, this barrier should be considered a significant downside to the protocol.